sebbas/blender-mantaflow/readme.md

 # Blender Mantaflow integration

-This is the current state of the Blender Mantaflow integration.
-It builds on previous integration steps which can be found in the Blender branch `soc-2014-fluid`.
+<del>This is the current state of the Blender Mantaflow integration.
+It builds on previous integration steps which can be found in the Blender branch `soc-2014-fluid`.</del>

+## DEPRECATED
+No more development will be taking place in the branch `soc-2014-fluid`.
+The Blender Mantaflow integration can now be found in the `fluid-mantaflow` branch which is part of the official Blender repository.
+You should build using that code instead.

+However, an up-to-date version of `fluid-mantaflow` will also be available in this Github repository for you to fork.
+Building works just as described below.

 ## Building (for the impatient)